Open-Markets-Initiative/Directory/Organizations/Cboe/Protocols/C1Options/OpeningAuction.md

-## Cboe Options Opening Auction
+## C1Options Opening Auction: Cboe Options Opening Auction Event Data

-Csm feed providing pre-market opening auction indicative data for options series on Cboe Options Exchange.
+Dedicated opening auction feed publishing indicative prices, imbalance data, and auction status for options listed on the Cboe Options Exchange.

 ### Overview

-Options Opening Auction delivers pre-market auction indicative information for options series traded on Cboe Options Exchange using the Csm protocol.
-The feed provides expected opening prices, paired quantities, and imbalance data during the pre-opening collection period.

-The feed serves participants who monitor and participate in the options opening process.
-Indicative data is continuously refreshed as order interest accumulates before the opening rotation, providing visibility into expected opening conditions for each series.
+Opening Auction is a dedicated market data feed for the Cboe Options Exchange (C1) that publishes opening auction events including indicative prices, imbalance quantities, auction status, and final auction prints.
+It allows subscribers to participate in and monitor the opening auction on Cboe Options with the timeliness needed to react to auction state changes.

 ### Transport

-Udp multicast delivery organized by product group with recovery mechanisms for gap handling.
+Udp multicast for real-time delivery of opening auction messages with A and B feed redundancy and per-packet sequence numbers.
+Tcp for the Cboe Grp Gap Request Proxy service used to recover missed multicast messages.

 ### Key Characteristics

-- **Pre-market data** - Indicative prices and quantities before the opening rotation
+- **Opening auction events** - Indicative prices and imbalance information
-- **Csm protocol** - Delivered using the Csm streaming market data framework
-- **Continuous refresh** - Updated indicative data as pre-opening interest changes
-- **Imbalance visibility** - Paired and unpaired quantities during the collection period
+- **Dedicated feed** - Focused channel for opening auction data only
+- **Cboe Pitch** - Native Cboe binary message format
+- **Multicast delivery** - Udp multicast with A and B feed redundancy
+- **Gap request proxy** - Tcp recovery service for missed multicast messages